-of the noted crane(s) or alternate machine(s), all safety devices and operator aids are enabled and functioning properly and the operators have been trained not to bypass safety devices and operator aids during lifting operations, the operators, riggers and company officials are aware of the actions required in the event of an accident as specified in the contract, signal persons used in construction work are qualified in accordance with 29 CFR 1926.1428, riggers are qualified in accordance with NAVFAC P-307, paragraph 11.1.k, and all personnel working on the job site have been trained to not stand under a load or in the fall zone of a suspended load unless specifically allowed by USACE EM 385-1-1.

-The contracting officer reviews the certificate for accuracy, ensuring that the company official and title are identified, and that the completed and signed certificate is posted on each crane or alternate machine.
+- That the crane, or machine, and the rigging equipment meet applicable OSHA and ANSI/ASME regulations - That all of its crane safety devices are enabled and functioning properly, personnel have been trained not to stand under a load, and operators have been trained to not bypass safety devices - That the operator is qualified and trained for the operation of the crane or machine to be used - That the operators, riggers and company officials are aware of the actions required in the event of an accident - That signal persons and riggers are qualified to perform work vork are qualified in accordance with 29 CFR 926.1428, riggers are qualified in accordance with NAVFAC P-307, Paragraph 11.1.k, and all personnel vorking on the job site have been trained to not stand under a load or in the fall zone of a suspended oad unless specifically allowed by USACE EM 385- -1.
+The contracting officer reviews the certificate for accuraand title are identified, and that the completed and signed certificate is posted on each crane or alternate machine.